Dimmzy/networks/README.md

 # networks
 Exercises in UDP/TCP servers and packet analysis using Wireshark.
-Both include server side code and client side code.
+Both include server side code and client side code and pcap files with the packets analyzed.
 # Exercise 1
 First exercise consists of testing requests and answers on an echo test server and the correlating packets that are being sent.
 # Exercise 2